Money eBook for understanding personal finance and investments.

 • The pros and cons of managing your money yourself vs. hiring a money manager.

-• How to better manage risk and get higher returns in your investment portfolio.
+• How to better manage risk and volatility and get higher and more stable returns in your investment portfolio.

-• Why just a little higher rate of return can make a huge difference in your standard of living at retirement (with proof and charts).
+• Why just a little higher rate of return can make a huge difference in your standard of living at retirement (with math, proof, and charts).

 • What the deals are when it comes to buying and using financial planning and/or investment software, so you can do it yourself (DIY) with better results.

-• All about mutual funds.
+• About mutual funds.
 How to pick and screen mutual funds yourself.

-• Several pages about what Exchange Traded Funds (ETFs) are, differences between ETFs and closed-end mutual funds, why they're one of the current fads; advantages, disadvantages, and why you should avoid holding them.
+• Dozens of pages about what Exchange Traded Funds (ETFs) are, the differences between ETFs and closed-end mutual funds, why they're one of the current fads; advantages, disadvantages, and why you should avoid holding them if you're not a market timing trader.

 • What mutual fund share class letters really mean (A, B, C, and other types shares), and why financial advisors really tout one kind over another.